lukezirngibl/frr-form/README.md

 ### Motivation

 It seems like 90% of a frontend developer's life is implementing forms.
 Forms, forms, forms.
 They're boring and styling them is a pain.
 You usually end up with way too much code for something that seems so boilerplate.
-For this reason, I've been using a configuraeable typesafe form instead.
+For this reason, I've been using a configurable typesafe form instead.
 You provide the styling & layout once via a context hook and BOOM, you can crank out tons of forms throughout your app with just a configuration array.
 NO STYLING.
 NO JSX.
 Of course there are limitiations, but for your standard day-to-day forms, this library should be suitable.

 ### Getting started: